 When the tambourine rings children gather together for a group experience.
-It may be a story reading, game, sing along, movement or dance focussed activity linked to the programme.
+It may be a story reading, game, sing a long, movement or dance focussed activity linked to the programme.
+Noon Lunch Children wash their hands and sit to eat their lunch as a group.
+Sometimes we eat in the park next door on our picnic rugs.
+Once children have eaten lunch they participate in a relaxation time with quiet music, audio Then Relaxation Time

-Noon Lunch

-Children wash their hands and sit to eat their lunch as a group in our courtyard.

-Then Relaxation Time

-Once children have eaten lunch they participate in a relaxation time with quiet music, audio stories, yoga and other mindfulness experiences.
-Santa sometimes crochets a blanket so on the cold days they can snuggle with a rug they have watched being made.

-Then Discovery Time - indoors or outdoors

-Then Pack Up Time

-3.00 Parkside OSHC staff collect children

-Then Gathering Time

-When the tambourine rings children gather together to mark the end of the day.

-3.30 Collect children and parent sign out

-Please come inside the kindergarten to collect your child as staff will only dismiss a child to your care once their collecting adult has been sighted.
+Then Discovery Time - indoors or outdoors Then Pack Up Time 3.00 Parkside OSHC staff collect children Then Gathering Time When the tambourine rings children gather together to mark the end of the day.
+3.30 Collect children and parent sign out Please come inside the kindergarten to collect your child as staff will only dismiss a child to your care once their collecting adult has been sighted.
 You are also welcome to stay and listen to a story or game.

-Session Times 2025

-Group 1: Monday & Tuesday: 8:00am - 3:30pm Group 2: Wednesday & Thursday: 8:00am - 3:30pm

-Daily Requirements

-What to Wear

-Wear loose, comfortable clothing and shoes that will be easy to run, climb and play in.
+Session Times 2021 Group 1: Monday & Tuesday: 8:00am - 3:30pm Group 2: Wednesday & Thursday: 8:00am - 3:30pm Daily Requirements What to Wear Wear loose, comfortable clothing and shoes that will be easy to run, climb and play in.
 Please ensure you dress your child in clothes that you don't mind getting a little wet, painty and messy.
-In Terms 1,3 & 4 be mindful of clothes that offer protection from the sun.

-What to Bring

-Change of clothes (extra T-shirt, jumper, pants, underwear and socks)

-Labelled sun hat in Terms 1, 3 & 4

-Named water bottle filled with water (sweet drinks attract ants so please avoid these!)
+Please apply sunscreen before arriving and children will be asked to reapply throughout the day before outside play.
+What to Bring Change of clothes (extra T-shirt, jumper, pants, underwear and socks) Labelled sun hat in Terms 1, 3 & 4 Named water bottle filled with water (sweet drinks attract ants so please avoid these!)
 Labelled lunchbox with a nutritious lunch.
-Use an ice pack inside the lunchbox during warmer months, to ensure your child's food is kept cool.

-A healthy morning snack in a separate named container

-A nutritious afternoon snack in a separate named container

-(We are a Nut Free Kindergarten.
-Please be mindful when packing food)

-Named roll-on sunscreen (To be kept at kindy for children to apply independently).
+Use an ice pack inside the lunchbox during warmer months, to ensure your child's food is kept cool A healthy morning snack in a separate named container A nutritious afternoon snack in a separate named container (We are a Nut Free Kindergarten.
+Please be mindful when packing food) Named roll-on sunscreen (To be kept at kindy for children to apply independently).
+These are available for purchase at the kindy.

-Ideas for Snacks and Lunchboxes